-Moreover, the Company is required to submit immediately to CySEC the prudential Form 165-01 under exceptional reporting, through the TRS, when
+Moreover, the Company is required to submit immediately to CySEC the prudential under exceptional reporting, when iii. the CIF has exceeded the concentration risk limits, as defined in Articles 37(1) and 37(3) of IFR.

-- i. the own funds of the CIF have decreased below its own funds requirement, - ii. the CIF's liquid assets are below its liquidity requirement, and - iii. the CIF has exceeded the concentration risk limits, as defined in Articles 37(1) and 37(3) of IFR.
+- i. the own funds of the CIF have decreased below its own funds requirement, - ii. the CIF's liquid assets are below its liquidity requirement, and